-Good question.
-If you are keeping mason bees in cold storage—whether in a garage, shed, or refrigerator—it is time to get them outside.
-Although conditions differ with latitude, nature tells us when to put bee cocoons outside.
+If you are keeping mason bees in cold storage—whether in a garage, shed, or refrigerator—when is the best time to put them outside?
+Although conditions differ with latitude, nature tells us when the time is right.

 As a rule of thumb, as soon as things begin to bloom, the mason bees should be free to emerge.
 The blooming plants you see should be within a couple of hundred feet of the mason bee housing.
 Unlike honey bees, mason bees will not fly long distances to find food, so it has to be close.